Investing for Beginners

 While more risky in the sense that you can get back less than you put in, investing has the potential to help you grow your wealth in a more substantial way.

-Whether you invest in fractional shares and funds, or a Stocks & Shares ISA, there’s inherently more risk, but also more reward.
+Whether you invest in shares or funds, in a General Investment Account or a Stocks & Shares ISA, there’s inherently more risk, but also more reward.

 As mentioned, this is about finding balance.
 It’s often a good idea to have some savings that aren’t invested, alongside a portion of your income that is invested.

 Part five: Dividends